hope-ui/hope-ui/README.md

 ## The Hope factory

-Hope factory serves as an object of hope enabled JSX elements, and also a function that can be used to enable custom component receive hope's style props.
+Hope factory serves as an **object of hope enabled JSX elements**, and also a **function that can be used to enable custom component** receive hope's style props.

 ```js
 import { hope } from "hope-ui-solid";